Ownership of module marks and results

 d) However, where a candidate is borderline, the BoE may wish to take into account the evidence of ability shown by the uncapped mark to support the award of a higher classification.
 It is simply one of a number of factors that the Board may take into account.

-e) Where a candidate has submitted late because of medical or personal problems, this should have been dealt with through the granting of an extension or other PEC adjustment so the discretion to take account of the uncapped mark should not normally be used to take account of such circumstances.
+e) Where a candidate has submitted late because of medical or personal problems, this should have been dealt with through the granting of an extension or other PEC adjustment.
+It follows that additional actions, such as taking account of uncapped marks, should not normally be used in responding to such medical or personal circumstances.

 f) The BoE also has an unfettered right to exercise its discretion and none of the guidance above can limit that discretion.

-g) If a student fails to submit a re-sit assessment by the established deadline, a mark as zero must be recorded.
+g) If a student fails to submit a re-sit assessment by the established re-sit deadline, a mark as zero must be recorded.
+This is because, in some circumstances, restricting to a capped mark for submissions up to 7 days late would have little impact.